ps-iowned/fpga-firmware/README.md

 Usable: no

 # Plan
 FPGA firmware rewrite necessary for full open source CFW.
 But how?
-What open source Cyclone 3 toolchain?
+Toolchain: https://github.com/raetro/sdk-docker-fpga

 # Notes
 FPGA firmware probably very simple, but not sure yet.